Distribution of Chores with Information Asymmetry: Introduction

 \subsection{Our Contributions}

-We propose a novel fairness notion called \DEF{k} that utilizes information asymmetry by introducing dubious chores, i.e. items that are perceived as costly but inflict no actual cost on the receiving agent.
-Conceptually, dubious chores provide a natural approach to reach a compromise when no envy-free solution exist, e.g. by asking an agent to do a chore twice.
-On the technical level, \DEF{k} provides a more fine-grained approximation of envy-freeness---compared to relaxations such as \EF{1}---which enables progress towards addressing open problems in fairly allocating indivisible chores, for example, the existence and computation of \EF{1} and \PO{}.
+We propose a novel fairness notion, \DEF{k}, that utilizes information asymmetry with dubious chores, items that are perceived as costly but inflict no actual cost on the receiving agent.
+Conceptually, dubious chores provide a natural approach when no envy-free solution exists.
+Technically, \DEF{k} provides a more fine-grained approximation of envy-freeness than \EF{1} which enables progress towards addressing open problems in fair allocation of indivisible chores, such as the existence and computation of \EF{1} and \PO{}.
 As such, we make the following technical contributions for agents with additive valuations: \begin{itemize} \item We show the hardness of finding the minimal $k$ for which \DEF{k} exists and its constant approximation (\cref{cor:no_approx:defk}).
 In contrast, we obtain that \DEF{(n-1)} allocations always exist and can be computed efficiently (\cref{thm:round-robin:defn-1}).